vvkTiwari/Eduwised-Assignment/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## How to install and run the App ?
+Note: You'll require Angular 8+ and Node.js 10.9+ version.
+1. Pull the project to your local system.
+2. Navigate to Eduwised-Assignment Folder.
+3. Run npm install.
+4. Run ng serve -o

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.